 A positioning statement template reduces the workload of developing a marketing strategy.
 Although it may seem overwhelming to make brand decisions for your company when starting to develop a marketing strategy, a template can make things significantly easier.Following a template helps you create your positioning statement step by step, ensuring you don’t miss any of the key elements involved in writing this concise description.

 Now that we’ve gone over what a positioning statement is, you may find it helpful to see some examples of positioning statement templates.

 What are some examples of a positioning statement template?

 There are many types of positioning statement templates, depending on your company and target audience.
 For instance, you would use a different positioning statement template for a business-to-business (B2B) or business-to-consumer (B2C) than you would for a nonprofit.
 Let’s explore a few of these template examples below.

 B2B and B2C positioning statement templates

 Typically, B2C marketing relies on emotional appeals rather than the technical and logistical approach of B2B marketing.
-For example, if a benefit of your brand in your B2C positioning statement is that you are environmentally friendly, this can differentiate you from competitors by making customers feel good about using your products.
-Buyers are four times more loyal to eco-conscious brands, and 71% of customers are more inclined to buy from a brand that aligns with their values.
+For example, if a benefit of your B2B brand is that you are environmentally friendly, including this in your positioning statement can help your team know how to differentiate you from competitors.

 Both B2B and B2C positioning statement templates typically include four sections: